-- Accident details - the location, circumstances and injuries
+- Accident details, including the location, circumstances and other people/drivers involved.

-- Details of the vehicles involved, including registration numbers and names of occupants
+- Details of the vehicles involved, including registration numbers.

-- Details of any persons who witnessed the accident
+- Details of anyone who saw the accident.

-- The name of the health professional you have seen for the injuries you got in your accident
+- The name and contact details of the health professional you have seen or the hospital attended for your accident injuries.

-- Employment/income details if you have had more than five days off work due to the accident
+- Employment/income details if you have had, or will have, more than five days off work due to the accident.